 - Find out more on Amazon Cloud Drive pricing and sign up for an account

 If ever there was a red headed step child of the cloud storage world, Mega would be it.
 What it promises is ultimate security with end-to-end encryption for your files and a whopping 50GB of free space to fill up when you set up an account.

 It also offers a range of "Pro" paid up accounts with varying levels of storage and bandwidth allowances.
 But when it comes to free storage, nothing else comes close in terms of quantity.

 - 200GB - €4.99/month

 - 4TB - €29.99/month

 There's more to consider than just pricing.
 But, how much you get for how little is probably the first thing you're going to consider.
 And this should at least help you down that road.

 So, what would we recommend?
-If you're looking at spending absolutely no money then you get more than most for that none-outlay with Copy and Google Drive right out of the gate.
-Google Drive doesn't offer a referral program though, so there's no set way to earn more free storage like there is on Copy.
-Promotions aren't uncommon though, but you also have to be eligible.
+If you're looking at spending absolutely no money then you get more than most for that none-outlay with Google Drive right out of the gate.
+Google Drive doesn't offer a referral program though, so there's no set way to earn more free storage.
+Promotions aren't uncommon though, but you have to be eligible.
 You also can't ignore Mega.
 It won't suit everyone, but if you want the most you can get for absolutely nothing, it's currently untouchable.